beancount/docs/docs/09_beancount_query_language.md

 ### Print<a id="print"></a>

 It can be useful to generate output in Beancount format, so that subsets of transactions can be saved to files, for example.
-The shell provides that ability via the PRINT command:
+The shell provides that ability via the `PRINT` command:

     PRINT [FROM …]

 The FROM clause obeys the usual semantics as described elsewhere in this document.
 The resulting filtered stream of Beancount entries is then printed out on the output in Beancount syntax.

-In particular, just running the “PRINT” command will spit out the parsed and loaded contents of a Beancount file.
+In particular, just running the “`PRINT`” command will spit out the parsed and loaded contents of a Beancount file.
 You can use this for troubleshooting if needed, or to expand transactions generated from a plugin you may be in the process of developing.

 Debugging / Explain<a id="debugging-explain"></a>
 -------------------------------------------------

-If you’re having trouble getting a particular statement to compile and run,. you can prefix any query statement with the EXPLAIN modifier, e.g.:
+If you’re having trouble getting a particular statement to compile and run,. you can prefix any query statement with the `EXPLAIN` modifier, e.g.:

     EXPLAIN SELECT …

 This will not run the statement, but rather print out the intermediate AST and compiled representation as well as the list of computed statements.
 This can be useful to report bugs on the mailing-list.

-Also, this shows you the translated form of the JOURNAL and BALANCES statements.
+Also, this shows you the translated form of the `JOURNAL` and `BALANCES` statements.

 Future Features<a id="future-features"></a>
 -------------------------------------------